LINJURAJAN/SkillStack_TASK/README.md

 SkillStack
 A Personal Skill-Building Tracker for Courses, Tutorials, and Certifications

-SkillStack is a full-stack web application that helps users track and manage their learning journey across different online platforms such as YouTube, Udemy, and Coursera.
-The application allows users to add skills, associate learning resources, manually update progress, and visualize skill growth through a dashboard.
+SkillStack is a full-stack web application designed to help users track, organize, and manage their learning journey across multiple online platforms such as YouTube, Udemy, and Coursera.
+The application enables users to add skills, associate learning resources, manually update progress, and visualize skill growth through an interactive dashboard.

-Features
+🚀 Features

 Add and manage learning skills
-Store learning resources (videos, courses, articles) Track progress manually (Not Started, In Progress, Completed) Record hours spent and learning notes
+Store learning resources (videos, courses, articles) Manual progress tracking:

+Not Started

+In Progress

+Completed

+Record hours spent and personal learning notes
-Rate difficulty level of skills
+Rate difficulty level of each skill

-Dashboard with skill insights and category-wise breakdown
+Dashboard with:

+Skill insights
+Category-wise progress breakdown

-Tech Stack
+🛠️ Tech Stack
 Frontend

 ReactJS
+HTML5
-HTML5, CSS3
+CSS3
 JavaScript

 Backend